PEZ/SketchDistributor/README.md

 This little plugin is surprisingly often present in various **Top X Sketch Productivity plugins** articles.
 Too many to list here, but here are a few that got me smiling and almost bursting:

+* It makes it into Mochplus' [10 Best Sketch Plugins for UX/UI Designers in 2018](https://www.mockplus.com/blog/post/best-sketch-plugins-for-ui-ux-designers)
 * SketchDistributor snatches the #1 spot in [The ultimate Sketch plugins list for productivity in 2017](https://blog.prototypr.io/the-ultimate-list-that-you-need-of-plugins-for-sketch-fb59d4dedb87#.h0ya2d8ib) by Andrea Pacheco.
 * It is mentioned as a valuable tool in Yaroslav Zubko's excellent piece, [A Practical Guide To Convert Your Sketches To Working Prototypes](https://stories.uplabs.com/a-practical-guide-to-convert-your-sketches-to-working-prototypes-5b1a732d1eb5#.t5cry3g8x).
 * [LevelUpTuts](https://www.youtube.com/channel/UCyU5wkjgQYGRB0hIHMwm2Sg) made a video showing how SketchDistributor can [improve the workflow](https://www.youtube.com/watch?v=BzZKMQe1qQk).
 (The plugin is a few steps improved on the workflow support since.)